 - Try to draw the big picture and the implementation roadmap on your own from memory and see how much you can get right.
 Repeat until you like what you see 🙂

-- Take the sample tests provided for the SPC class as well as some of the other SAFe classes that are used on the Implementation Runway – the SA, SP, POPM, SSM, SASM.
-As an SPC you’re expected to be familiar with most of the topics covered in these tests.
+- Take the sample tests provided for the SPC class as well as some of the other SAFe classes that are used on the Implementation Runway –.

-- There are Kahoot quizzes created by my friend Inbar Oren (A SAFe Methodologist at SAI) a while ago that are publicly available.
+There are SAFe 4 Kahoot quizzes created by my friend Inbar Oren (A SAFe Methodologist at SAI) a while ago that are publicly available.
 Some SPCTs (Including myself) run them during the Implementing SAFe class to help refresh topics from earlier lessons and drive some discussions about nuances/intricacies.
-You can run them on your own (launch the quiz on your computer, and connect to it as a player from your mobile device/other computer – see here for detailed suggestions) or get together with some others preparing for the exam and have more fun together 🙂
+You can run them on your own (launch the quiz on your computer, and connect to it as a player from your mobile device/another computer – see here for detailed suggestions) or get together with some others preparing for the exam and have more fun together :-).

 If this is useful or if you have other tips you want to share, let me know in the comments.